 ------------- Begin Text Changes ---------------

 Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
-If an RU is intended for a single STA, then the STA_ID_LIST element for that RU is set to the AID of the STA receiving the PSDU contained in that RU.
-If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the AID of the non-AP STA transmitting the PPDU.
+If an RU is intended for a single non-AP STA, then the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
+If an RU is intended for no user, then the STA_ID_LIST element for that RU is set to 2046.
+If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
 If an RU is intended for a group of STAs then the STA_ID_LIST element is set as follows:

 For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one STA in the BSS, the STA_ID_LIST element is set to 0.
 The AP may include only one element with this value in a DL MU PPDU.